 - In Metalocalypse, Murderface's father killed his wife with a chainsaw before dismembering himself.
 In front of baby Murderface.
 Murderface didn't seem very concerned when it was happening, but remembering made him wet himself.

-- This happens pretty often in Gargoyles, actually.
-Katharine heard the Archmage nearly kill Prince Malcolm in "Long Way to Morning," Tom saw Constantine kill Kenneth (and was later shown to have suffered a Heroic BSOD as a result) in "Avalon, Part One," Macbeth saw the Hunter kill his father in "City of Stone, Part One," and Malcolm Canmore saw Macbeth kill Duncan in "City of Stone, Part Three."
+- Katharine heard the Archmage nearly kill Prince Malcolm in "Long Way to Morning," Tom saw Constantine kill Kenneth (and was later shown to have suffered a Heroic BSOD as a result) in "Avalon, Part One," Macbeth saw the Hunter kill his father in "City of Stone, Part One," and Malcolm Canmore saw Macbeth kill Duncan in "City of Stone, Part Three."

 - Avatar: The Last Airbender , being a show about war, often delves into this.
 The two most obvious would be Katara witnessing a man threatening her mother (and the implication of finding her corpse afterward), and the flash-back to young Jet watching his entire village and family get burned down.

-- Considering Aang's young age of twelve, his reaction when he comes across the skeletons of his entire culture, including his Parental Substitute and mentor Gyatso would also qualify.
+- Considering Aang's young age of twelve, his reaction when he comes across the skeletons of his entire culture, including his Parental Substitute and mentor Gyatso also qualifies.

 - In The Legend of Korra, Mako witnessed both his parents get burned to death when he was eight.
 He and his brother then had to fend for themselves on the streets, getting into more than their share of scuffles and gang violence.